 Being prepared is essential to ensuring the safety of your vessel/s.

-You can find Maritime Safety Queensland (MSQ) Extreme Weather Event Contingency Plans here.
+You can find Maritime Safety Queensland’s (MSQ) Extreme Weather Event Contingency Plans here.

 Marine weather forecasts predict major weather events such as cyclones and severe weather such as high winds and surge.

-Visit the Bureau of Meteorology website here for up to date forecasts on marine weather, tidal conditions, wind and coastal warnings.
+Visit the Bureau of Meteorology website here for up-to-date forecasts on marine weather, tidal conditions, and wind and coastal warnings.